-With three oil sands pipelines, Pembina plays an important role in supporting Alberta's oil sands industry.
+With five oil sands pipelines, Pembina plays an important role in supporting Alberta's oil sands and heavy oil industry.
 Pembina is the sole transporter of crude oil for Syncrude (via the Syncrude Pipeline) and CNRL's Horizon Project (via the Horizon Pipeline) to delivery points near Edmonton, Alberta.
-Pembina also owns and operates the Cheecham Lateral, which transports product to oil sands producers operating southeast of Fort McMurray, Alberta.
-In total, this business has approximately 1,000 kilometres of pipeline with 775,000 bpd of transportation capacity and about 31 percent of the total take-away capacity from the Athabasca oil sands region.
+Pembina also owns and operates the Cheecham Lateral, which transports SCO for oil sands producers operating southeast of Fort McMurray, Alberta.
+Pembina has expanded this business by bringing its Nipisi Pipeline and Mitsue Pipeline on-stream in 2011, which now provide transportation for producers operating in the Pelican Lake and Peace River heavy oil regions of Alberta.
+In total, this business has approximately 1,450 kilometres of pipeline with 895,000 bpd of transportation capacity.
 These assets operated under long-term, extendible contracts that provide for the flow through of operating expenses to customers.
 As a result, net operating income from this business is primarily related to invested capital and is not generally sensitive to fluctuations in operating expenses or actual throughputs.
-Pembina is expanding this business through the Nipisi and Mitsue Pipeline projects, which, when complete, will provide transportation support to producers operating in the Pelican Lake and Peace River heavy oil region of Alberta.